Diwali Decoration Ideas

 Fairy lights for Diwali is a common thing, but make it fun by hanging photo prints in between the lights!
 Pick your best family memories, get the photos printed and delivered to you with a few clicks, and hang them on the string with decorative pegs.

 And there you have it!
-Hope these decor ideas can help you primp your house in time for Diwali!
+There are a lot more Diwali projects that you can do, but we hope these Diwali decoration ideas for home can help you primp your space in time for Diwali.